Generalised Coupling and An Elementary Algorithm for the Quantum Schur Transform: Abstract

 \section{Abstract}

 The quantum Schur transform is a fundamental building block that maps the computational basis to a coupled basis consisting of irreducible representations of the unitary and symmetric groups.
 Equivalently, it may be regarded as a change of basis from the computational basis to a simultaneous spin eigenbasis of Permutational Quantum Computing (PQC) [Quantum Inf.
 Comput., 10, 470–497 (2010)].
-By adopting the latter perspective, we present a simple algorithm for implementing the qubit quantum Schur transform which uses $O(\log(n))$ ancillas.
+By adopting the latter perspective, we present a transparent algorithm for implementing the qubit quantum Schur transform as a unitary operation which uses $O(\log(n))$ ancillas and can be decomposed into a sequence of $O(n^3\log(n)\log(\frac{n}{\epsilon}))$ Clifford + T gates, where $\epsilon$ is the accuracy of the algorithm in terms of the trace norm.
+We discuss the necessity for some applications of implementing this operation as a unitary rather than an isometry, as is often presented.

 By studying the associated Schur states, which consist of qubits coupled via Clebsch-Gordan coefficients, we introduce the notion of generally coupled quantum states.
 We present six conditions, which in different combinations ensure the efficient preparation of these states on a quantum computer or their classical simulability (in the sense of computational tractability).
 It is shown that Wigner 6-j symbols and SU(N) Clebsch-Gordan coefficients naturally fit our framework.
 Finally, we investigate unitary transformations which preserve the class of computationally tractable states.